MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-logging-overview.md

 | WARNING                | "warn", "warning"                       |
 | ERROR                  | "err", "error"                          |

 After the environment variable is set, restarting the application will enable the environment variable to take effect.
-Note that enabling this logger will log to the console and does not provide additional customization capabilities like rollover, logging to file, etc. that an SLF4J implementation will provide.
+Enabling this logger will log to the console and does not provide additional customization capabilities like rollover, logging to file, etc. that an SLF4J implementation will provide.
 To turn the logging off again, just remove the environment variable and restart the application.

 ## SLF4J logging

 By default, logging should be configured using an SLF4J-supported logging framework.
-This starts by including a [relevant SLF4J logging implementation as a dependency from your project](http://www.slf4j.org/manual.html#projectDep), but then continues onward to configuring your logger to work as necessary in your environment (such as setting log levels, configuring which classes do and do not log, etc).
+This starts by including a [relevant SLF4J logging implementation as a dependency from your project](http://www.slf4j.org/manual.html#projectDep), but then continues onward to configuring your logger to work as necessary in your environment (such as setting log levels, configuring which classes do and do not log, etc.).
 Some examples are provided below, but for more detail, refer to the documentation for your chosen logging framework.

 ## Next steps